sensu/sensu-docs/content/sensu-core/0.29/reference/rabbitmq.md

 Sensu services use RabbitMQ (the default [Sensu transport][3]) to communicate with one another.
 Every Sensu service requires access to the same instance of RabbitMQ or a RabbitMQ cluster to function.
-Sensu check requests and check results are sent over RabbitMQ to the approprate Sensu services.
+Sensu check requests and check results are sent over RabbitMQ to the appropriate Sensu services.

 ## Install RabbitMQ